 Intermittent fasting is not a fad diet but an omission.
 Since fasting is about when you don’t eat, you don’t need new recipes and shopping lists.

 In addition, intermittent fasting can help reduce the accumulation of toxic proteins in the brain that promotes dementia (Li et al. 201726).

 Therefore, intermittent fasting may counteract neurodegenerative diseases such as Parkinson’s or Alzheimer’s (Raefsky et al. 201727).

 Additionally, fasting increases the brain-derived neurotrophic factor (BDNF), a neuronal growth hormone that increases memory function.

 Hence, high levels of BDNF are also associated with increased intelligence.
 When you release BDNF, the brain can form new neural connections (Witte et al. 200928).

-This could be another reason why many testimonials speak of increased cognition and heightened awareness with intermittent fasting.
+This could be another reason many testimonials speak of increased cognition and heightened awareness of intermittent fasting.

 10. Gut Health

 Periods of fasting give the gut a rest, starve bad gut bacteria, and reduce inflammation.

 Thus, according to a recent study, intermittent fasting increases gut health.
 In this regard, even short periods of fasting at a young age can extend life expectancy (Catterson et al. 201830).